chesorwell/business/GIVEN.md

    The target must routinely pay significant amounts ($2k–$10k+) to solve business problems.
 The math of a Solo Founder with limited runway requires **High Margins** to survive.
 I cannot afford to sell low-ticket items that require high volume.

 3. **Liquidity (Do they have cash _now_?)**
    The target sector must be financially healthy.
 I must avoid "Desperate Markets" (e.g., struggling restaurants, low-margin retail) where cash flow is a constant emergency.
 Even if the problem is expensive (Purchasing Power), if they don't have cash in the bank (Liquidity), the deal dies.
+Remember, the market must pull.

 4. **Decision Autonomy (Who signs the check?)**
    The person I contact must have the authority to unilaterally approve the purchase.
 I must avoid markets where the decision requires a Committee, a Board, or multiple department heads. **One Contact = One Decision.**